tiyez/ft_humangl/glm/manual.md

 GLM supports some of this functionality.
 Swizzling can be enabled by defining `GLM_FORCE_SWIZZLE`.

-*Note: Enabling swizzle expressions will massively increase the size of your binaries and the time it takes to compile them!*
+*Note: Enabling swizzle expressions will massively increase the data_size of your binaries and the time it takes to compile them!*

 GLM has two levels of swizzling support described in the following subsections.